spiral-project/ihatemoney/README.rst

    :target: https://travis-ci.org/spiral-project/ihatemoney
    :alt: Travis CI Build Status

-«I hate money» is a web application made to ease shared budget management.
+*I hate money* is a web application made to ease shared budget management.
 It keeps track of who bought what, when, and for whom; and helps to settle the bills.